wustl-oncology/immuno_lsf_wdl_compute1/README.md

 Create an empty directory with a descriptive name relating to the set of WES and RNA-seq fastq files you wish to process (e.g. `hcc1395_immuno`).
 This will be your analysis directory.
 Navigate to that directory.

 ### Clone git repos
-From within your analysis directory, run the following line of code:
+From within your analysis directory, clone two repositories:

-`cloud workflows`- use immuno_local_copy_outputs_jennie branch for now
+1. `cloud workflows`- use immuno_local_copy_outputs_jennie branch for now

 ```bash
 git clone https://github.com/wustl-oncology/cloud-workflows.git